A risk factor is something that increases your likelihood of getting a disease or condition.

 It is possible to develop sleep apnea with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing sleep apnea.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 Risk factors for sleep apnea include:

-People who smoke more than two packs per day are more likely to develop sleep apnea than nonsmokers.
+People who smoke more than 2 packs per day are more likely to develop sleep apnea than nonsmokers.

 Some studies have shown that people who use alcohol regularly have an increased risk of sleep apnea.

 Using sedative medications can increase your risk of sleep apnea.

 The following conditions may increase your risk of obstructive sleep apnea: